SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 <a id="f6"></a> Office of the High Commissioner (n.d.) *Non-discrimination: Groups in vulnerable situations.
 Special Rapporteur on the right to health*.
 United Nations Human Rights. https://www.ohchr.org/en/special-procedures/sr-health/non-discrimination-groups-vulnerable-situations (accessed Jun 2022). [↩](#UNOHC)

+<a id="f9"></a> Pienaar, E., Grobler, L., Busgeeth, K., Eisinga, A. and Siegfried, N. (2011). *Developing a geographic search filter to identify randomised controlled trials in Africa: finding the optimal balance between sensitivity and precision*.
+Health Information & Libraries Journal, 28: 210-215. https://doi.org/10.1111/j.1471-1842.2011.00936.x. [↩](#Africancountries)

 <a id="f1"></a> Statistics Division (2021). *Global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development*.
 A/RES/71/313, E/CN.3/2018/2, E/CN.3/2019/2, E/CN.3/2020/2, E/CN.3/2021/2.
 Department of Economic and Social Affairs, United Nations. https://unstats.un.org/sdgs/indicators/Global%20Indicator%20Framework%20after%202021%20refinement_Eng.pdf [accessed 8 August 2021] [↩](#SDGT+Is)

 <a id="f3"></a> UNESCO (2012). *International Standard Classification of education ISCED 2011*. http://uis.unesco.org/en/topic/international-standard-classification-education-isced [↩](#isced)